A Guide to Paddling Portland Harbor

 Ahead you’ll see a forest of charred pilings sticking out of the water.
 It’s fun to paddle through a fairly narrow passageway to the right of these pilings, just beside the shoreline.

-These pilings once supported expansive wharves that serviced the Grand Trunk Railway, which ran from Portland to Montreal.
-After the railroad was built in the 1850s all of the grain and other commodities that were produced in the interior of Canada were transported on the railroad to Portland, where they would be loaded on ships to be distributed to global markets.
-During the second half of the 1900s Portland briefly became a major commercial hub as it became increasingly connected to the rest of the world by steamship routes and railroads.
+These burnt pilings once supported expansive wharves that serviced the Grand Trunk Railway, which ran from Portland to Montreal.
+After the railroad was built in the 1850s much of the grain and other commodities that were produced in the interior of Canada were transported on the railroad to Portland, where they would be loaded on ships to be distributed to global markets.
+During the second half of the 1800s Portland became a major commercial hub as it became increasingly connected to the rest of the world by steamship routes and railroads.

 In 1974, long after the railroad’s demise, the towering grain elevators that were built to hold all that Canadian grain caught fire.
 The blaze spread to the wharves and demolished them for good.